 Validating and combining dual representations

 If HL7 and terminology representations of a similar characteristic are permitted to co-exist, there is a requirement for rules that determine how duplicate, refined and different meanings are validated or combined.
-Table 10 outlines the general types of rules that might be applied.
+Table 10outlines the general types of rules that might be applied.
 The rules in this table form a framework for discussion of specific recommendations related to the overlaps between HL7 and particular terminology representation.

 Note that different rules that appear superficially rational can result in profoundly different interpretations of the same data.
 While it is possible for different rules to apply to different overlaps it is essential that the rules for each given overlap are clear and unambiguous.
 Applying different rules based on convenience of a particular representational form in a particular environment, domain or use case can lead to serious misinterpretation of information flows between environments.
 Furthermore, every variation in the rules will require additional processing overhead and implementer understanding.